Lyrenhex/Loki/README.md

 Privileged Intents below).

 - [x] Command to explain my Discord status. (`status-meaning`)
+  - `/status_meaning` (universal)
   - [x] Management command so that the bot owner can update the response to this.
+    - `/set_status_meaning` (universal, but the bot restricts its functionality to the `Manager`).
 - [x] Nickname auto-changer lottery. (`nickname-lottery`)
+  - `/nickname_lottery set_nicknames {user}` (MANAGE_NICKNAMES)
+    - Opens a Discord form to set the nicknames, pre-filled with the existing list (if any).
+Nicknames are separated by a newline, and leading and trailing whitespace is stripped.
+Nicknames are truncated to 30 characters.
+  - Nickname changes occur at a random, changing interval between 30 minutes and 5 days, or every 30 minutes on April Fool's (beginning at midnight).
+    - Note: The current interval does not persist across a restart, so it can be up to a maximal 10 days before a nickname is changed.
 - [x] Responses to specific text in messages (but not actual commands) (`text-response`)
+  - `/response list` (ADMINISTRATOR)
+    - List any currently-set phrases and their response.
+  - `/response set {activation_phrase}` (ADMINISTRATOR)
+    - Set a new response to the given activation phrase.
 - [ ] Periodic checks for how many known issues are present in FH5 and compares to the same list for GT7.
 Output in number of pages.
 - [x] "Meme of the week" (`memes`)
   - Once started, it watches the memes channel.
   - After 5 days, if no memes have been posted, it posts a reminder.
   - After a further two days, it tallies up all reactions to the posts.
 The post with the greatest number of reactions wins, and the system resets for the next week.
+  - `/memes set_channel {channel}` (MANAGE_CHANNELS)
+    - Set the channel to monitor for memes, and starts the countdown from when this command is issued.
+    - This resets the timer and memes list if a channel was already set.
+  - `/memes unset_channel`
+    - Unsets the channel, thus disabling this functionality until a new channel is set.
 - [ ] Reminders.
   - Probably generic reminders, set by server admins.
 - [x] Automatic nickname updates when live on Twitch. (`stream-indicator`)
+  - Prepends `🔴 ` to the start of a user's nickname when they go live, and removes it when they stop.
+  - This does not work for any users who have a role above the bot, or (in any case) the Server Owner.
+  - The user must have their Twitch linked to their Discord account, and have broadcasts shared through their Discord Presence.
   - I will never understand why the built-in "Streamer mode" on Discord simply doesn't do this.
 Having to check the status to see if someone in a VC is streaming is, frankly, silly.